The Price Tribe

 This was a place to trade, gossip, marry, and to find work, part of a wide circuit which took in the hop fields of Kent and the fruit orchards of Worcestershire.

-Some of the Prices settled in the area, and Gilbert Lane in Cadoxton became known to local people as Gypsy Lane because branches of the family camped at both ends of it.
+Some of the Prices settled in Glamorgan, and Gilbert Lane in Cadoxton became known to local people as Gypsy Lane because branches of the family camped at both ends of it.

 Emily married a showman called Albert Punchinello Holland whose family ran several rides, plus Punch and Judy of course, at the Park.
-When Madame died, Emily continued telling fortunes at Cardiff Market until fairly recently.
+When Madame died, Emily continued telling fortunes at Cardiff Market.
 Her sister Ivy married Hope Lee, and sister Josephine married Michael Evon (a Kalderash Rom).

-In the 20th century descendants of the Prices and Hollands emigrated to Canada and Australia.
+In the 20th century descendants of the Prices and Hollands emigrated to Canada, America and Australia.

 Acknowledgements